And just like that the sun set and we were left in the forest with the eerie sounds, glowing eyes, and pitch blackness.

 South Sister Trailhead

 We parked at the South Sister Trailhead of Devil’s Lake (south side route) around 8 am or so packed and ready to go.
-The Devil’s Lake Trailhead requires a $5 fee.
+The Devil’s Lake Trailhead requires a $5 parking fee.
 The trail starts off easy and you really begin after going over the small footbridge of Tyee Creek and then crossing the highway.

 There are other trailheads and routes to follow however they are more difficult and don’t provide a well-marked trail.